Díaz-Canel is not sleeping: The memes that have him trembling after Maduro's capture

 Caption

-While the Cuban regime remains officially silent about Maduro's detention, the Cuban people are expressing themselves with irony.
-On social media, the most repeated question is simply: Who will be next?
+While the Cuban regime remains officially silent about Maduro's arrest, the Cuban people express themselves with irony.
+On social media, the most frequently asked question is a simple one: Who will be next?

 Filed under: